Back to National Guide

 How We Calculate

 Estimates are based on current QBCC-licensed fencing contractor and carpenter rates in the Brisbane metropolitan area, adjusted for material costs in QLD.
 All prices include GST.
 Figures cover standard residential timber fencing.
-Colorbond, pool-specific fencing, and masonry walls are not included in these estimates.
+Colorbond, pool-specific fencing, and masonry walls may fall outside these estimates.

 Know what you need?